spireglobal/maritime/sample_code/python/vessels_v2_graphql/README.md

 * Do not add any of the following input parameters to your query.
 These will be inserted as part of the paging routine:
   * first
   * after
+* This demo uses a value of 100 for ```first```, which means only 100 items per page are returned.
+The service allows up to 1000 items, however the demo is not designed for specifying number of items per page

 ### Samples